tfabris/BlueGigaEmpeg/README.md

       4 = IISD1 aka  SD      aka "serial data" (1 of 2)
       5 = IISD2 aka  SD      aka "serial data" (2 of 2)

-Carefully solder three supplied jumper wires to pads 1,2, and 4, and you must keep track of which wires are soldered to which pads.
+Carefully solder the three supplied jumper wires to pads 1,2, and 4, and you must keep track of which wires are soldered to which pads.

 When soldering, make sure the jumper wires and the solder joints are flat to the board instead of sticking upwards.
 The disk drive tray gets close to that